Is the difference between deep hedging and delta hedging a statistical arbitrage?: Conclusion

 Our study shows that these concerns can be mitigated under GARCH-based market models; if the risk measure considered in the hedging optimization problem does not sufficiently penalize losses relative to rewards provided for gains, the deep hedging strategy attaches a statistical arbitrage strategy overlay to the delta hedging strategy.
 Nevertheless, when using a proper risk measure (the CVaR with sufficiently high $\alpha$ in our case) within the optimization problem, the difference between deep hedging and delta hedging does not exhibit statistical arbitrage-like behavior and cannot be interpreted as a speculative strategy reaping profits while exploiting blind spots of the chosen risk measure.

 The two main conclusions from this study are therefore that (i) the objective function of the deep hedging problem must be carefully selected to prevent the hedging agent from abandoning its hedging objective and pursuing speculative behavior, and (ii) deep hedging can soundly achieve its hedging objectives when provided with a suitable risk measure.
+A possibility could be to use risk measures that do not provide any reward for gains, such as the semi-RMSE used in \cite{carbonneau2023deep}.
+However, this would come with the cost of negatively impacting the profitability of the strategy.
+More research is therefore required to determine what risk measure could be used in the objective function to produce sound hedging behavior.